react-cosmos/react-cosmos/README.md

     './global.css',
   ],

-  // Components will not be loaded in the playground if their names match these.
+  // Fixtures will not be loaded in the playground if their names match these
-  // There's no excuse for components that can't be loaded independently, but
-  // if you store HoCs (which export functions) next to regular components, well,
-  // what are you gonna do, not use this wonderful tool?
   exclude: [
     /notAFixture/,
     /itsComplicated/,